 Gretchen, always up for a new cooking challenge, agreed.
 She went home, shared the idea with two of her girlfriends, and a new meal swap group was born.

-- Cook big-batch, freezer-friendly meals.
+Cook big-batch, freezer-friendly meals.
 Gretchen and her two friends swap meals every Monday afternoon.
 She spends Monday mornings, her day off, making one dinner for that night and a triple batch of one other meal (one to keep, two to trade).
 After one morning of work and one meal swap, she has four different dinners for Monday through Thursday.
 Most are freezer-friendly and can be saved for a later date.
+(Soup is a super easy option to double or triple, check out these Soup Swap ideas from Deena Prichep.)

 - One day of cooking = one week’s worth of meals